Best Horse Fly Sheets of 2025

 A: When deciding on which fly sheet is best for your horse, you should think about the amount of protection you are looking to provide them against insects or the sun.
 A more sensitive horse might need a full neck cover and belly band, while a less-sensitive horse can wear a standard fly sheet.
 You should also consider conformation, such as high withers or wide shoulders, and purchase a fly sheet accordingly that provides the best fit to keep your equine comfortable.
 If you have a horse that's particularly hard on their equipment, we suggest investing in one with durable materials so it can last at least one season.
 In short, tailor your fly sheet choice to meet your horse's specific needs!

 A: To discover your horse's fly sheet size, simply measure them from the center of the chest, across the shoulder point, and to the point at the center of the tail.
 This will also roughly be their blanket size!
-You can read more about fly sheet and blanket sizing in our how to measure for a horse blanket article.
+You can read more about fly sheet and blanket sizing in our guide on how to measure for a horse blanket.

 A: This depends on whether your horse is turned out with other equines, as well as how hard they are on their clothes.
 "Blanket wreckers" are known to be extremely tough on their fly sheets, while horses who live in a herd might have their clothes destroyed for them.
 There are two avenues equestrians may choose: 1) purchase cheaper, lower quality sheets since they will be destroyed anyway, or 2) invest in a more expensive sheet that is known for durability—and cross your fingers and hope it lasts.
 Horses who are not living with others and are kind to their clothes can often have a fly sheet last more than one season!